ARLahan/Flask-Skeleton/README.md

  * Relative imports

- * Each of the two basic blueprints (main and user) have:
+ * Completely modular -- each of the two basic blueprints (main and user) have:
    - Their own static folder
    - Their own templates folder
    - Their own views